 Throughout the school, Literacy skills are taught within the context of the English program and the Inquiry Curriculum Program.

-The Mathematics program at Strathmore Primary School aims to develop the students’ numeracy skills, language and understanding fully, so that the children may solve problems and deal with situations involving Mathematics in day to day life.
-The program is delivered through daily lessons where the children experience learning Mathematics in hands on and engaging ways.
-The students’ progress is closely monitored and measured against the Victorian Curriculum.
+The Mathematics program at Strathmore Primary School aims to develop the students’ numeracy skills, language, understanding and fluency, so that the children are able to solve problems and participate in situations involving Mathematics in their day to day life.
+The program is delivered through daily lessons where the children experience Mathematics in practical and engaging tasks.
+The students’ progress is monitored and measured against the Victorian Curriculum.
 The school has worked with Michael Ymer to improve the ways in which we deliver the maths curriculum.
-Teaching staff also regularly engage in Professional Development to keep their skills up to date in this area.
+Teaching staff also regularly engage in Professional Development to keep their skills current in this area.

-Strathmore Primary School has adopted various technologies in the provision of learning opportunities in the ICT area.
-The school strives to offer our students the best possible opportunities in Information and Communication Technologies.
+Strathmore Primary School makes use of a range of technologies in the implementation of learning tasks.
+The school offers our students the best possible opportunities in Information and Communication Technologies (ICT).

 The school purchased an Apple iPad for the use of students in Foundation to Year 4.
-We have also implemented a 1:1 BYOD iPad program in the Year 5-6 area.
-The program has proved to be so promising that the school is investigating an extension of the program across the 3-4 grades in the future.
+We have also implemented a 1:1 BYOD iPad program in the Year 4-6 classrooms.
+The program has proved to be so promising that the school is trialling an extension of the program across the Year 3 grades.

 Interactive Whiteboards (IWB) and Flat Panel Screens

 The school has purchased IWBs /Flat Panel Screens for all classrooms.
-Some of these are fixed 55″ screens and one is a mobile 55″ Screen on a movable trolley.
-Some classrooms are equipped with IWB using projection and Apple TV technology.
+Some of these are fixed screens as well as mobile screens on movable trollies.
+Some classrooms are equipped with IWBs using projection and Apple TV technology.

 These Screens are current technology, and highly engaging pieces of equipment for the children.
 Screens can be used to view teaching videos and learning tasks.
 They have access to anything that is on the teacher’s note book computer, including internet sites and resources.